 If you do invest in a mortgage-backed security offered by an entity without any kind of government backing, that’s a little bit riskier.
 If the housing market takes a downturn and people start walking away from homes on which they owe more than the homes are worth, that’s asking for trouble if enough people default.
 On the flip side, people will give up a lot of other things to make sure they have a roof over their head, so investing in mortgages is still fairly safe, even in this scenario.
 You just have to have confidence in the overall housing market.

-There’s also a prepayment risk.
+Ever wonder why some loans contain a prepayment penalty even though it seems virtuous to prepay?
 It’s advantageous for a client to pay off the mortgage as soon as possible in order to save on interest.
-However, those invested in MBS don’t like prepayment because it means you’re getting less interest, which has a direct effect on the amount of return you can expect to receive.
+However, those invested in MBS don’t like prepayment because it means they're getting less interest, which has a direct effect on the amount of return they can expect to receive.

 Before considering any investment, know your comfort level and feel free to consult a financial advisor about the best options for your individual circumstances.

-Now that you know more about MBS and maybe even some of how that applies to your loan, maybe you’re ready to buy or refinance.
-You can apply online with Rocket Mortgage®by Quicken Loans®or give one of our Home Loan Experts a call at (800) 785-4788.
+Now that you know more about MBS and maybe even some of how that applies to your loan, perhaps you’re ready to buy or refinance.
+You can apply online with Rocket Mortgage® or give one of our Home Loan Experts a call at (833) 230-4553.